llvm/llvm-project/llvm/docs/LangRef.rst

     - ``read_provenance`` (subset of ``provenance``): The ability to access the pointer only for reads after the function returns.

-    Additionally, it is possible to specify that the pointer is captured via the return value only, by using ``captures(ret: ...)``.
+    Additionally, it is possible to specify that some components are only captured in certain locations.
+Currently only the return value (``ret``) and other (default) locations are supported.

     The `pointer capture section <pointercapture>` discusses these semantics in more detail.